 Hippies in the Soviet Union

-This project is devoted to a thorough exploration of the history of the hippie movement in the Soviet Union from the late sixties onwards.
-It pays particular attention to the place of hippies as an outsider community in the larger context of late socialism and argues that the relationship between non-conformist youth and Soviet system was hostile, yet also symbiotic.
-It is a predominantly oral-history project, which compliments over a hundred interviews with Soviet hippies with a variety of textual and visual sources, including KGB and party documents, personal archives, film and photographs.
+This project was devoted to a thorough exploration of the history of the hippie movement in the Soviet Union from the late sixties onwards.
+It payed particular attention to the place of hippies as an outsider community in the larger context of late socialism and argues that the relationship between non-conformist youth and Soviet system was hostile, yet also symbiotic.
+It was a predominantly oral-history project, which compliments over a hundred interviews with Soviet hippies with a variety of textual and visual sources, including KGB and party documents, personal archives, film and photographs.

 Dr. Juliane Fürst